 – High frequency Verbs Question Cards (present) – Get students up and moving while asking and answering simple questions to get to know each other.

-Rotating Partner Conversations – speaking practice for novice on up
+Rotating Partner Conversations – speaking practice for novices on up

-– Break up a text or topics and have students speak with a partner for 30 seconds or a minute over a topic and then rotate to keep going.
+– Break up a text or topic and have students speak with a partner for 30 seconds or a minute over a topic and then rotate to keep going.

 – Can have timed slides that rotate with what to talk about next.

-Conversation Circle – speaking practice for novice on up
+Conversation Circle – speaking practice for novices on up

 Fishbowl Interpersonal Speaking